prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 For this tutorial, we're going to show a different approach to this authentication in order to show how registration and authentication can occur at the same time.

-This process works as follows
+This process works as follows:
 1. Send an [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) for the username and password entered.
 2. If the response has no errors, then we let the user know they are authenticated.
 3. If the response has the *'Details : Unrecognized'* error, then the user is not registered, so we send a registration request with the same details.
 4. If the registration response has no errors then we let the user know they are authenticated.

-*1.* This code will be in a public method which we'll link to the login button.
+*1.* This code will be in a public method which we'll link to the login button:

 ![](img/UnityFB/19.png)